-A great way businesses keep employees is by creating an environment that protects them.
+Creating an environment that protects employees is essential to a good company culture.
 Incentivizing your employees’ well-being is a proper safeguard to both their own satisfaction and your liabilities as a company.
 Proper employee benefits can protect workers both on the job, and in their private lives.

 Employee benefits encompass both standard benefits and workers’ compensation.
 These types of insurance vary in when employees can receive them.
 However, they both seek to protect the financial well-being of employees.
 The better you protect your employees, the better you protect the business.